 Those issues are very complicated and a hard thing to address but it’s definitely brought a lot of kids together who wouldn’t have hung out otherwise.
 Which is the same with any skateboarding community in the UK, you’ll have kids from different backgrounds skating together.
 Skateboarding is a unifying thing.

-There are charities which really try and bridge that gap.
-SkatePal haven’t done this yet but there other charities which try and bring Palestinian and Israeli kids together, I forget the name of the charity now, but they take them surfing and stuff like that.
+There are charities which really try and bridge that gap which SkatePal supports this but aren't in a position to be the ones to do it.
+There are charities which try and bring Palestinian and Israeli kids together, I forget the name of the charity now, but they take them surfing and stuff like that.
 There’s a lot of effort to do that but I guess it just has to be done in the right way otherwise it can create a lot of problems I suppose.

 Are you religious yourself?